batfish/pybatfish/docs/README.md

 1. Run `pytest docs`
 2. Some test failures will tell you what to do
    (e.g., what symlinks to commit or will generate `*.testout` file to update the notebooks)

+### Viewing locally

+Use the `sphinx-build` command to generate and view documentation locally.